speveril/cozy/readme.md

 - config.json should be able to define an expected version, Egg should be smart enough to do the right thing
     - I think this means "shipping" compiled .js blobs of previous versions along with the engine, and having the player select the right one
     - This is irrelevant for exported games; they'll be packaged with the version they were used to create it
-- Exporting
-    - Make glob.js easier to recreate
-    - Ship minified pixi/underscore
-    - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - Testing
     - Investigate this
 - Release stuff